JonJagger/cyber-dojo/readme.txt

    Mike Sutton and Michel Grootjans too.
 Olve, Mike, Johannes, Mike and Michel - I really appreciate all your help and encouragement.
-o) James Grenning uses Cyber-Dojo a lot, via his own Turnkey S3 cloud servers, and has been an awesome 'customer'.
+o) James Grenning uses Cyber-Dojo a lot, via his own Turnkey S3 cloud servers, and has provided awesome feedback and made several very generous donations.